section-engineering-education/engineering-education/articles/best-javascript-animation-libraries/index.md

 ![Type.js](/engineering-education/best-javascript-animation-libraries/typejs.gif)

 ### Conclusion

-There are very many JavaScript animation libraries that can be implemented on your projects.
+There are many JavaScript animation libraries that can be implemented on your projects.
 Those listed above are a few with the best combination of complexity, ease, and stability.
-Each animation library is different from another and suites many different situations.
+Each animation library differs from others and each fit different situations.

-Suppose you are looking for a powerful animation.
+Let’s suppose you are looking for a powerful animation.
 The best JavaScript library options to go for is Anime.js, Velocity.js, GreenSock.js, and Popmotion.js.

 If you are looking for an audio library, the best option is Howler.js.
-If you want to do 3D animations, the best JavaScript animation to use is Three.js.
+If you want 3D animations, the best JavaScript animation to use is Three.js.

-If you are looking for a JavaScript animation library that is best for creating typing animations used on webpages, then Type.js is the best option.
+If you are looking for a JavaScript animation library great for creating typing animations used on webpages, then Type.js is the best option.

 Although using a JavaScript animation library makes your web application stand out.
-Overdoing it beats the purpose and often confuses the user.
+Overdoing it, beats the purpose and often confuses the user.
 Be careful and sensibly use animations.

 ---
 Peer Review Contributions by: [Gregory Manley](/engineering-education/authors/gregory-manley/)